mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ### JUSTIFICATION OF THE METHODS APPROACH

 The value of participant input to intervention-based research in the domain of technology use is well explored via participatory research  [@iversen_computational_2018-1; @iivari_critical_2017], design-based approaches [@papavlasopoulou_exploring_2019; @barab_design-based_2004] and formative interventions [@cole_fifth_2006; @blunden_formative_2023].
 In line with these research perspectives, the development of the tools and processes used by participants in this study emerged in response to my analysis of participant experience and their direct feedback.
 This process is particularly evident in the evolution of the learning design and resources.
 The trialling of the coding environment and starting templated occurred in various informal settings, over the course of two years and with input and concrete additions from parent volunteers, graduate trainee-teacher students, undergraduate students helpers University colleagues and with more indirect ongoing feedback from participating young people and their guardians.

 While a full description of how this happened is beyond the remit of this chapter, this external input served several functions including: access to novel technical approaches proposed by parents and university volunteers; the surfacing of systemic conflicts hidden from my initial perception stemming from my pre-conceptions; observation of participant conflicts spurred the introduction of new tools to support development; and parental proficiency in adapting the learning environment to supporting their children leading to community-wide innovations in practice.
 My role as a facilitator included recognising and supporting the emergence of a repertoire of varied emergent practices in the responses of participants, and then to support these practices with suitable tools and resources.
 In this way, I support participants to build agency in their transformation of learning process.
+IF I WERE TO WRITE MORE WHERE WOULD IT BE AND WHAT WOULD IT LOOK LIKE - WHERE ARE THOSE DESCRIPTIONS HAPPENING?
+IN THE FINDINGS CHAPTER ?

+HOW THE LEARNING DESIGN EVOLVED.
+INTEGRATE WITH THE ABOVE.
+Direct input was through requests and informal feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.